 - Heat butter in a pan.

-- Add vermicelli and roast till it turns golden brown.
+- Once hot, add vermicelli and roast till it turns golden brown.

-- Take 2 tbsp of mixture and form into a nest.
+- Take 2 tablespoons of mixture and form into a nest.

 - Bon Appétit!